TosbackCgusBridge-Bot/CGUs-versions/Nature/Privacy Policy.md

     *   Science for Nature &.
 People
     *   Use Your Outside Voice

 **Copyright © 2015 The Nature Conservancy.
-Terms of Use | Privacy Policy | Charitable Solicitations**
+Terms of Use | Privacy Policy | Charitable Solicitation Disclosures**

 The Nature Conservancy is a nonprofit, tax-exempt charitable organization (tax identification number 53-0242652) under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.